-Asian Multicolored Lady Beetles are known to mimic Ohio's native Lady Beetles.
+Asian Multicolored Lady Beetles are known to mimic Ohio’s native Lady Beetles.
 Unfortunately, these beetles enjoy ruining rose plants and hibiscus flowers.
 They like to congregate together just as the winter is about to bite.
-It is a highly adaptable species that has spread across the entire North America continent since their introduction in the 1970s.
+It is a highly adaptable species that has spread across the entire North American continent since its introduction in the 1970s.

 Measures can be taken to stop them from damaging plants.
 Praying Mantis eggs can be purchased and the Praying Mantis can be used as a predator.
 Soapy sprays are also a way of controlling them.
 As previously stated, they also like to congregate and come indoors before the winter.
 They can go to places like lofts, so it is important that places like this are sealed correctly.
 They do not damage property, but they can stink if there is a large number of them.

 The Asian Multi-colored Lady Beetle is also known by the name Asian Ladybug.
 The Asian Multi-colored Lady Beetle is typically 0.1 inches to 0.3 inches (4mm to 8mm) in size.

 Flaxen nets used by fishermen are said to be the origin of this beetle.